-- Operational and performance data is disclosed on a gross basis because Etrion consolidates 100% of its operating subsidiaries. - (2) FiT scheme under PPA with utilities. - (3) Refers to segment EBITDA as reconciled in the segment information section on page 11.
+- Operational and performance data is disclosed on a gross basis because Etrion consolidates 100% of its operating subsidiaries. - 2.
+FiT scheme under PPA with utilities. - 3.
+Refers to segment EBITDA as reconciled in the segment information section on page 21.

-OPERATING PERFORMANCE IN JAPAN
+OPERATING PERFORMANCE IN JAPAN (3-months)

-During Q1-18, the Group produced 9% more electricity in Japan compared to the same period in 2017, due primarily to the incremental production from the Misawa solar power project and the overall better than expected performance of the solar power projects, despite the heavy snow impact during the winter affecting the Shizukuishi project.
+During Q2-18, the Group produced 22% more electricity in Japan compared to the same period in 2017, due primarily to the incremental production from the Misawa and Komatsu solar power projects.

 The Group receives revenues denominated in Japanese yen from its operating solar projects.
-Revenues come from the FiT system, whereby a premium fixed price is received for each kWh of electricity produced through a 20-year PPA contract with the Japanese public utility, Tokyo Electric Power Company ("TEPCO") or Tohoku Electric Power Co., Inc. ("Tohoku Electric Power Utility") or ("TOHOKU"), as applicable.
-During Q1-18, the Group received the FiT of ¥40 per kWh applicable to the Mito and Shizukuishi solar park sites and the FiT of ¥36 per kWh applicable to the solar park sites of the Misawa project.
+Revenues come from the FiT system, whereby a premium fixed price is received for each kWh of electricity produced through a 20-year PPA contract with the Japanese public utility, Tokyo Electric Power Company ("TEPCO"), Hokuriku Electric Power Co., Inc ("HOKURIKU") or Tohoku Electric Power Co., Inc. ("TOHOKU"), as applicable.
+During Q2-18, the Group received the FiT of ¥40 per kWh applicable to the Mito and Shizukuishi solar park sites, the FiT of ¥36 per kWh applicable to the solar park sites of the Misawa project and the FiT of ¥32 per kWh applicable to the solar park sites of the Komatsu project.

-During Q1-18, the Group's revenue increased by 12%, compared to the same period in 2017, primarily due to the incremental installed capacity in Japan.
-However, project-level EBITDA in Japan decreased by 12%, compared to the same period in 2017, primarily due to the contractually agreed additional operational and maintenance ("O&M") expenses and the timing for recognition of property taxes.
+During Q2-18, the Group's revenue increased by 21%, compared to the same period in 2017, primarily due to the incremental installed capacity in Japan.
+In addition, project-level EBITDA in Japan increased by 24%, compared to the same period in 2017, primarily due the increased installed capacity.

-Revenues from Japan are received in Japanese yen and have been translated to the Group's presentation currency (\$) using the corresponding Q1-18 average rates.

-Accordingly, changes in the $\frac{4}{\$}$ applicable exchange rates have an impact in the accounting conversion process of the income statement to the Group's reported figures in USD.
+Revenues from Japan are received in Japanese yen and have been translated to the Group's presentation currency (\$) using the corresponding Q2-18 average rates.
+Accordingly, changes in the $\pm/\$$ applicable exchange rates have an impact in the accounting conversion process of the income statement to the Group's reported figures in USD.